sphippen/uofu-compilers-tests/proj1/README.md

     $ ./test-cases ./pylex ./tests

+Tests not required for the assignment, but that should pass for full compliance with the python standard, are included in the `extra-tests` folder.
+You can test against these files if you want to check your compliance with the whole standard.

 If you have tests that are not in this repository, you can supply any directory with tests following the convention described below.
 If you come up with any additional test cases, we'd love to add them to this repository so other can test against them as well.
-You can add tests to this repo the "github way" by [submitting a pull request][pull-request] (which is the easiest way for us), or you can just email your test cases to Josh at `josh@kunz.xyz`.
+You can add tests to this repo the "github way" by [submitting a pull request][pull-request] (which is the easiest way for us), or you can just email your test cases to Josh at `josh@kunz.xyz`, or Spencer at `spencer.phippen@gmail.com`.
 We'll also be watching the mailing list for any test cases we can add.

 ### Test Case Format